caberger/pure/code/readme.md

 ## what you get

-... is a simple table of todos loaded from [json-placeholder](https://jsonplaceholder.typicode.com/todos), formatted with pure.css styles that do not bleed out of their shadow root.
+... is a simple table of todos loaded from localhost, formatted with pure.css styles that do not bleed out of their shadow root.

 ## what you learn